• +49 (0)5235 97473 (Mon - Sat: 9 a.m. - 6 p.m.)

 • Training method: Guyot and cordon system.

-• Colour: Ruby red
+• Colour: Ruby red in colour, with a slightly fading rim.

 • Alcohol content: 13.5 % Vol.